morteng/aitools_server/README.md

 This is a forked version of the [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) project - basically the same thing with some additional API features like background removal.

+Warning: I think this server requires an NVidia card, that's all I've tested it with

 ### This server is designed to be used with the [Seth's AI Tools Client](https://github.com/SethRobinson/aitools_client) <-- github page that has its download and screenshots/movies ###

 Or, don't use my front-end client and just use its API directly: